TheDanielll/Parser/README.md

 # Parser
-Parse importnant content from site
+This code can help you parse important for you content from different sites you want.